fkoehler42/web-scraper-notify/README.md

 - `yarn dev` to run the cli from the source files.
 - `yarn lint` to run eslint and transpile the source code into JavaScript.
 - `yarn build` to transpile the source code into JavaScript.
+- `yarn bundle` to package the CLI into a standalone executable for each platform.
 - `yarn bundle:mac` to package the CLI into a standalone executable for MacOS.
 - `yarn bundle:win` to package the CLI into a standalone executable for Windows.
 - `yarn bundle:linux` to package the CLI into a standalone executable for Linux.
 ## Usage

 On Windows and MacOS, the final executable is shipped along with a `notifier` directory that include the necessary files to send a desktop notification.
 These files must remain at the same place relative to the executable.